OpenDSA/OpenDSA/RST/en/AlgAnal/AnalIntro.rst

    :type: AV

-   To make students more engaged in the GrowthRates exercise, we may need a tool that allow students to input two growth rate functions, and then the tool should plot the graph of both functions and mark their crossing point.
+   To make students more engaged in the GrowthRates exercise, we may need a tool that allows students to input two growth rate functions.
+   Then the tool should plot the graph of both functions and mark their crossing point.
 The student also should be allowed to play with the constant values for both functions and see that this only changes the crossing point but doesn't change which function grows